CP1404/Practicals/prac_05/README.md

 Entering an invalid colour name should not crash the program.
 Allow the user to enter names until they enter a blank one to stop the loop.

+> [!NOTE]
-**Note:** We have just done two exercises that use dictionaries that are constants and named in ALL_CAPS.
-Please don't think this is any kind of rule or pattern.
-Dictionaries that change would not be constants.
+> We have just done two exercises that use dictionaries that are constants and named in ALL_CAPS.
+> Please don't think this is any kind of rule or pattern.
+> Dictionaries that change would not be constants.

 # Do-from-scratch Exercises